The GCRTA Main Office Building at West 6th Street remains restricted to employees only as well as visitors and vendosr

 This application (link is external) must be completed if you want to participate in RTA's disability program for fixed-route bus and rail, or if you want to recertify your enrollment in the disability program.
 Applications can be submitted via fax, email or dropped off at Tower City Customer Service Center.

 To apply for RTA's Fixed-Route Disability Fare program, fill out pages 2 and 3 of the application.
 A medical professional or social worker must complete pages 4-6.
-Bring the completed application and $5 to RTA's offices at 1240 West Sixth Street, along with a valid photo ID card.
+Submitt the completed form via fax, email or dropped off at the Tower City Customer Service Center.
+The $5 fee is being waived.

 RTA can only process applications that are completed correctly.